 Availability: Windows, macOS, Android, iOS, Web

-Apple’s AirDrop is certainly a great feature but if you are using Windows, the good news is, these AirDrop alternatives should be good enough.
+Apple’s AirDrop is certainly a great feature, but if you are using Windows, you are not in luck.
+The good news is that these AirDrop alternatives are good enough to replace it.
 If you want a simple AirDrop alternative or if you want an extensive file sharing solution, we have you covered on both the fronts.
-So, try out these options on your Windows PC and let us know your thoughts in the comments section below.
+So, try out these AirDrop Alternatives on your Windows PC and let us know your thoughts in the comments section below.